José Bautista: Post-2018

 In November 2019, Bautista expressed desire to continue his career after taking the 2019 season off.

 In March 2020, reports surfaced he was hoping to return as a two-way player.
 He had joined former Blue Jays teammate Marcus Stroman, a starting pitcher to workout with during the offseason.
 Bautista began following Stroman's training regime and which eventually led to a few social media videos posted by him, showing Bautista pitching and Stroman sharing the opinion that he could "easily" pitch out of a Major League bullpen.
 Several reports followed suggesting he was eying a return to MLB as a pitcher, who could also provide at bats from another position or as a DH, but Bautista quashed the rumour quickly.
 "Just to kind of clear the record, I've never stated that it was my plan or desire to make it to the big leagues as a big-league pitcher," he told MLB Network Radio.
 He did, however, leave the door open to an opportunity to pitch should it arise.

 Retirement

 In March 2023, the Blue Jays announced that Bautista would be inducted onto their Level of Excellence on August 12, 2023, in ceremony prior to their game versus the Chicago Cubs.
 The day before the ceremony, Bautista signed a one-day contract with the team and formally announced that he will retire as a Blue Jay.

 Post-playing career

 On May 12, 2022, Bautista was named a special advisor to the general manager for the Leones del Escogido in the Dominican Professional Baseball League.

+Bautista garnered 1.6% of votes in the 2024 National Baseball Hall of Fame election, below the threshold to appear on future ballots.

 On February 12, 2025, Bautista was inducted into the Canadian Baseball Hall of Fame alongside Érik Bédard, Greg Hamilton, Amanda Asay, Arleene Johnson, and Gerry Snyder.